 Apple is also announcing a 32-inch 6K HDR display to go along with the new Mac Pro.
 This is the biggest Retina Display ever built by Apple, and has a resolution of 6016×3364 pixels, P3 and true 10-bit color, super wide-viewing angles, and more.
 It comes with a Pro Stand that makes the display feel very light, and you can rotate it as well — Apple also allows you detach the display form the monitor and use a VESA mount instead.
 It’s called the Pro Display XDR because it comes with Extreme Dynamic Range because Apple says its HDR is better than anyone else’s.

 I have to be honest, Apple really came all out with the new Mac Pro.
 It will probably cost a lot, though.
-Starting at 8-core XEON processor, 32GB memory, Radeon Pro 560X, and 256GB SSD, starting at $5,9999.
+For the base model with the 8-core XEON processor, 32GB memory, Radeon Pro 560X, and 256GB SSD, you will have to pay $5,999.
 And for the Pro Display XDR, it will start at a whopping $4,999.
 Available this Fall.